DocuWare/Intellix/doc/installation_en.md

 For the installation described below, administrator rights and an Internet connection are required.
-All commands in these installation instructions must be entered in the Powershell.
-You can use Powershell 5 or Powershell 7.
+All commands in these installation instructions must be entered in the PowerShell.
+You can use PowerShell 5 or PowerShell 7.

-> :bulb: If you want to run the scripts in the Powershell ISE, please ensure that
+> :bulb: If you want to run the scripts in the PowerShell ISE, please ensure that
 > the current directory in the ISE is changed to the __scripts__ directory
 > the extracted setup files.